Back Button Focus

 Battery Grip

 What Is A Battery Grip?
 A battery grip is an accessory that attaches to the bottom a camera and duplicates several of the primary camera buttons, while also increasing the camera’s battery life.
 The grip makes it more comfortable to hold the camera in this vertical orientation, and also provides easier access to important buttons such as the shutter button, AF-ON button for back button focus technique, as well as control wheels and autofocus joysticks.
-In general, the battery grip for a specific camera will perfectly mimic the buttons and the button positions as they are found on the camera body. …
+In general, the battery grip for a specific camera will perfectly mimic the buttons and the button positions as they are found on the camera …

 Read more